Google makes its local reviews easier to use when traveling with automated translation

 New Microsoft tools integrate LinkedIn data directly into Dynamics 365

-Google announced today it’s making its business reviews easier to access and read through when you’re traveling by performing automatic translation.
+Google announced today it’s making its business reviews easier to access and read when you’re traveling by performing automatic translation.
 The company says it will now translate the user reviews that appear in Google Search results and Google Maps into the language you have set on your device, so you can read them in your own language.
 This allows you to get more information about the business in question, restaurant, bar, shop, attraction or other point of interest you may be planning to visit, by hearing what others had to say about it.

 Before, users would have to copy and paste reviews into a translation app, like Google Translate, which was a hassle.